Çankaya District: Politics and government

 Çankaya has always played an important role in politics, government, and diplomacy, as the Grand National Assembly is located in the district as well as the former residence of the President of Turkey.
 Various embassies can be found in the district.

-Çankaya is an overwhelmingly CHP-voting district both in local elections.
-The party has plurality when it comes to general elections.
-CHP holds a supermajority in Çankaya District Council, with 37 out of 45 members of the district council also being a member of the party.
+Çankaya is an overwhelmingly CHP-voting district both in local and general elections.
+The party has majority when it comes to general elections.
+CHP holds a supermajority in Çankaya District Council, with 44 out of 47 members of the district council also being a member of the party.